RES 502 - Research Strategies

 Artificial intelligence now allows us to have the machine do a lot of our writing for us.
 That may well be useful in some settings, but when you are a student, a large part of your research and writing experience requires you to develop skills.
 Those skills grow when you wrestle through your own research design, do your own searches, develop your own outlines and wrestle through your own writing.
 The more you turn any of these skills over to AI, the less likely it is that you will develop them for yourself.
 That is why we encourage minimal use of AI when you are in a learning task such as research or writing.

 AI can sometimes be helpful in generating first drafts.
 It is particularly useful for English as a second language students who prefer writing in their home language and translating into English.
 For this course, you are permitted to use a translation program.
+In other courses, check with your professor before using translation.

 In any assignment you submit, you must report any use of an AI tool, explaining what you used and how you used it.
 Think of such AI as a co-author that must be reported.
 But keep AI use to a minimum while you are in the learning experience of research and writing.